TommyYOyoyo/Discord-Bot-TommyYOyoyo-s-son/README.md

 # Discord-Bot-TommyYOyoyo-s-son

-### This bot is currently under a remake that fixes most of the issues.
+#### This bot is currently under a remake that will fix most of the issues.

-### NOTE: this bot will no longer be supporting text commands!**
+#### NOTE: this bot will no longer be supporting text commands!

 TommyYOyoyo's son is a Discord Bot made by me, the project is still in alpha, so there may be bugs.